tencent cloud

 Delivered message to test[0]@629

-1. Write the message consumption program.
+1. Write a message consumption program.

 package main